 The New MilParent specialty consultation is for expectant parents and parents of children up to 5.
 Free, confidential help for many parenting issues.

-Helping your kid thrive also means supporting yourselves
+Helping your children thrive also means supporting yourselves

-Between the hard-to-figure-out crying, middle-of-the-night wakeup calls and diaper disasters, you'll need all the help you can get to be your best.
-Whether you’re expecting your first or dealing with a toddler, here are seven ways to help you and your child thrive in this new chapter:
+Between the hard-to-figure-out crying, middle-of-the-night wakeup calls and diaper disasters, you’ll need all the help you can get to be your best.
+Whether you’re expecting your first child or dealing with a toddler, here are eight ways to help you and your child thrive in this new chapter of your lives:

 - Safety first.
 Don’t leave your child unattended.
-Sounds basic, but lack of sleep makes our brains fuzzy.
-Accidents happen in a split second.
-A child left unattended in the bath for a moment, for example.
-Call 800-342-9647 to get information from Military OneSource on supervision guidelines and ways to keep your children safe.
+This sounds basic, but lack of sleep makes our brains fuzzy.
+Accidents happen in a split second, like a child left unattended in the bath for a moment.
+Call Military OneSource at 800-342-9647 to get information on supervision guidelines, and read about ways to keep your children safe.
 Don’t forget safe sleeping environments for your infant.
 Learn how to teach your child good sleeping habits by setting a bedtime routine and how to make your infant’s sleeping environment safe.

 - Health care coverage.
 You’ll want to get your newborn or adopted child covered by TRICARE.
 Register in the Defense Enrollment Eligibility Reporting System for TRICARE coverage.
 Then choose a TRICARE health plan and enroll your child.

 - New parent support.
 The New Parent Support Program, staffed by nurses, social workers and home visitation specialists, provides many services.
-This includes supportive home visits to expectant and current parents, prenatal and parenting classes, play groups and more.
-To find a program near you, visit the military installation locator.
+These include supportive home visits to expectant and current parents, prenatal and parenting classes, play groups and more.
+Find a New Parent Support Program near you.

 - New MilParent specialty consultation.
-If you’re getting ready to welcome a new baby or are currently parenting a child up to the age of 5, Military OneSource offers you the New MilParent specialty consultation.
-It’s customized support for a wide range of parenting topics, including developing a routine, mastering potty training, expanding your parent network and getting expert tips on parenting through deployment.
+If you are getting ready to welcome a new baby or currently parenting a child up to the age of 5, Military OneSource offers you the New MilParent specialty consultation.
+Get customized support for a wide range of parenting topics, including developing a routine, mastering potty training, expanding your parent network and getting expert tips on parenting through deployment.

 - Child care.
 This is often a top concern for working parents.
-Military OneSource can help connect you to child care options on and off your installation.
-Also check out:
+Military OneSource can help connect you to quality, affordable and licensed child care options on and off your installation to meet your family’s needs:

-- Contact your installation's child development center for information on child care options, or visit MilitaryChildCare.com to find comprehensive information on military-operated or military-approved child care programs worldwide.
+- Contact your installation’s child development center for information on child care options, or visit MilitaryChildCare.com to find comprehensive information on military-operated or military-approved child care programs worldwide.

-- Parenting newsletter and apps.
-The following resources are military-sanctioned and of tremendous help to expecting and current parents: Parent Review; From Baby to Big Kid; Babies on the Homefront; and Just In Time Parenting.
+- Parenting newsletters and apps.
+The following resources are military-sanctioned and of tremendous help to expecting and current parents: Military Parenting; From Baby to Big Kid; Babies on the Homefront; and Just In Time Parenting.

-- Read to your children.
+- Reading to your children.
 It’s never too early to read to your child.
-And soon your kid will be learning to read.
-Through Military OneSource, you can access BookFlix and others resources via the Morale, Welfare and Recreation digital library.
+And soon your child will be learning to read.
+Through Military OneSource, you can access BookFlix and others resources 24/7 through the DOD MWR Libraries.